 A warrior without that connection to his peers does not become a Seal.

 Successful teams enjoy a clarity that runs through each member.
 People know where they stand and they know what the team stands for.
-As Divine says, “ if you don’t know what you stand for, you will fall for everything!”.
+If you don’t know what you stand for, you will fall for everything!

 It is personal!

 Let’s bring it back to “the moment you stop learning, you stop leading!” message.

 The very first thing I do when I begin to work with any client is get to know them, peccadillo’s and all.
 Doesn’t matter if it’s a Fortune 500 company, a not for profit agency, a family run business, a start-up or an elite athletic team, I want the process to become personal and here is that word again, AUTHENTIC!
 I want the client to know I am invested in the journey and that for us to attain success, that investment must be reciprocal.

 I remind clients that there are 4-5 turning point type moments in a year that will heavily influence the direction of the team.
 The rub is, the team has no idea when those moments will arrive.
 That’s the unpredictable beauty about the entire deal.